 This course offers research-led study and high-quality teaching from lecturers with experience working as strength and conditioning coaches in elite sport.
 We are 23rd in the UK for research power in sport and exercise sciences (Times Higher Education research power measure.
 Research Excellence Framework 2021).
 As part of our vibrant sports science community, you will learn from and work alongside internationally recognised academic researchers with industry links to professional organisations such as The Royal Ballet School, England and Wales Cricket Board, Tottenham Hotspur Football Club, and Leicester City Football Club.

-Key academic staff for this course includes:
+Key academic staff for this course include:

 Our specialist facilities include our Sport Arena, strength and conditioning facility, specialist sport and physiology laboratories, dedicated physiotherapy and sports therapy laboratories, and on-campus sports therapy clinic.